fra2z/top_interactive_commands/README.md

        ficed the program name in full-screen mode or the `current' window name  when  in  alternate-display mode.

-   4c.
+### 4c.
 TASK AREA Commands

 The task area interactive commands are always available in full-screen mode.

-       The  task  area  interactive commands are never available in alternate-display mode if the `current' window's task display has been toggled Off (see topic 5.
+The  task  area  interactive commands are never available in alternate-display mode if the 'current' window's task display has been toggled Off (see topic 5.
 ALTERNATE-DISPLAY Provisions).

        APPEARANCE of task window